-The North River Collaborative has a commitment to maintaining a workplace and educational environment where bigotry and intolerance, including discrimination, such as harassment on the basis of race, color, national origin, religion, sex, disability, age, sexual orientation, military service, gender identity or expression, pregnancy and pregnancy-related medical conditions are not tolerated.
+The North River Collaborative has a commitment to maintaining a workplace and educational environment where bigotry and intolerance, including discrimination such as harassment on the basis of race, color, national origin, religion, sex, disability, age, sexual orientation, military service, gender identity or expression, pregnancy and pregnancy-related medical conditions are not tolerated.
 Discrimination, including harassment, is contrary to the mission of the North River Collaborative and its commitment to equal opportunity in education.
+Sex discrimination is addressed in a separate policy.

 The North River Collaborative does not discriminate against students, parents, employees, or the general public.
-No person shall be excluded from or discriminated against in admission to the North River Collaborative, or in obtaining the advantages, privileges, and courses of study of the North River Collaborative on account of race, color, sex, gender identity, religion, national origin, or sexual orientation (M.G.L. c.
+No person shall be excluded from or discriminated against in admission to the North River Collaborative, or in obtaining the advantages, privileges, and courses of study of the North River Collaborative on account of race, color, sex, gender identity or expression, religion, national origin, pregnancy or pregnancy-related medical condition, disability, or sexual orientation (M.G.L. c.
 76 §5).
-Additionally, the North River Collaborative does not tolerate harassment based upon race, color, sex, gender identity, religion, national origin, or sexual orientation (603 CMR 26.08).
+Additionally, the North River Collaborative does not tolerate harassment based upon race, color, sex, gender identity or expression, religion, national origin, pregnancy or pregnancy-related medical condition, disability, or sexual orientation (603 CMR 26.08).
+Sex discrimination is addressed in a separate policy.